Weimar Triangle: 2020s

 On 15 March 2024, a summit of Weimar Triangle was held in Berlin with Macron, Scholz and Tusk in attendance.
 The leaders stressed that they remained united over their stance on Europe's response to Russia's war in Ukraine.
 The leaders also announced a "capacity coalition" to provide long-distance artillery to Ukraine would be established, while declaring to "never prompt escalation" there.
 Chancellor Scholz stated that the three countries wanted to make sure that Ukraine could be capable of defending itself against Russia's invasion.
 Other journalists were keen to quote Scholz as having said at the "hastily arranged summit" that a "coalition for long-range rocket artillery" was then formed and that "starting immediately, we will procure even more weapons for Ukraine, on the overall world market."
 Another journalist was surprised that the leaders did not take questions from the press.

 On 7 November 2024, the leaders of the Weimar Triangle issued a joint statement expressing concern over the 2024 Georgian parliamentary election calling for "swift and transparent investigations of all complaints and reports of election-related irregularities" and the reversal of the Russian-inspired legislation.
 On 31 December 2024, the Weimar Triangle foreign ministers made another statement about the overall political crisis, adding their concern about "violence against peaceful protesters, media and opposition leaders" and "[t]he political course of repression and democratic backsliding by the Georgian Dream" and stating that they were "determin[ed] to support the democratic and European aspirations of the Georgian people".

+On 29 September 2025, the foreign ministers of France, Germany and Poland met at the Belweder Palace in Warsaw together with Ukraine's foreign minister.
+They discussed European security and support for Ukraine, condemned Russian incursions into EU member states' airspace, and called for stronger European defence capabilities and continued political, military and financial assistance to Ukraine.